pquerner/TYPO3CMS-Reference-Skinning/Documentation/BackendCssApi/CssCompression/Index.rst

            </FilesMatch>
            AddEncoding gzip .gzip

-Followingthose 2 steps will generate a compressed file and therefore add a "gzip" suffix to the file. ::
+Following those 2 steps will generate a compressed file and therefore add a "gzip" suffix to the file. ::

    merged-43184ce406ccfb7c04df66f024414129-5c86564215e4bad82a1955b74b639532.css.gzip?1278152902

-Itmay happen that the browser does not support GZIP compression for some reason.
+It may happen that the browser does not support GZIP compression for some reason.
 Typically, it can be behind a proxy server which does not support GZIP headers.
 In this case, the compressor will detect it and send the un-compressed files.